ORM Basics

 count()

-Count the found posts.
+Count the found posts on the current page.

 Example: